 - Queluz National Palace

 - See the Ocean from Cabo da Roca

 Every time we hear about Pena Palace I just start to laugh and I will explain to you why.
 To reach the castle there are two ways.
 You can go through the park and walking up to the hill or take a lovely bus that stops you just in front of the entrance.

 Guess what?
 We didn’t know!

-An amazing palace that is a must do if you are planning some day trips from Lisbon.
+An amazing palace that is a must-do if you are planning some day trips from Lisbon.
 The colours of the exterior and the particulars of the interior make it worth your visit.
 The ticket for accessing the Palace and the Park is 14 euro per adults but you can choose to visit only Pena park as well and the cost is just 7.50 euro.
-A Sintra itinerary is a must do in Portugal, that is so close from Lisbon that it easy to reach.
+A Sintra itinerary is a must-do in Portugal, that is so close to Lisbon that it easy to reach.

 Best time to visit Pena Palace – One day in Sintra

 If you want to enjoy every corner of the Palace you should be there when it opens, at 9.30 am.
 The perfect time as not many people is around.
 It is worth to arrive early so you can take nice pictures.
 This Palace is for many the most instagrammable place in Portugal, and maybe in Europe.

 I know this means you need to wake up early but it’s worth, the view from the top of the Palace it’s just stunning.
 Another option if you don’t want to wake up so early is a couple of hours before it closes.
 The castle closes at 7 pm and the last admission is half an hour before, the park instead closes at 8 pm with the last admission at 7 pm.
 Sintra has got many Hotels, if you’re planning a Road Trip of Portugal, think to stay here for a night.